 The first known sighting of an Asian hornet (Vespa velutina) in Guernsey was in March 2017.
 Asian hornets have spread throughout Europe after arriving in Southern France in a consignment of pottery in 2004.

 Asian Hornet queens were found early in 2018 near the Longfrie and Capelles and three workers were found in Câtel close to the border with St Andrew.
 As well as the nests which were subsequently discovered in the Vale, St Peter’s and St Saviour, other nests were found near the PEH and in St Peter’s.
 Nests have been found 15 metres up a tree, in a shed, in a hedgehog house and deep in brambles, so they seem to be very opportunistic in their choice of location for nest building.
-As 2019 progresses, there will be many new nests waiting to be found and these will need to be dealt with quickly by the authorities in order to minimise impact on our indigenous insect population.
+As 2019 progresses, there will probably be many new nests waiting to be found and these will need to be dealt with quickly by the authorities in order to minimise impact on our indigenous insect population.
 Although several queens have already been detected in Alderney and Jersey, as at 1st May, only one Queen has been trapped in Guernsey this year.